Double Dirichlet series and quantum unique ergodicity of weight 1/2 Eisenstein series: Eisenstein series

 Denote the expression in the square brackets of \eqref{friedberghoffstein} by $\tilde I(\psi,\chi,\chi',s,w)$.
 We then find that

 \begin{lemma} Assume that $\psi$ is a cusp form.
 Then for $s=1-w=1/2+it$

 \end{lemma} \begin{proof}From \eqref{linearcomb-integrals} we see that

 equals The claim now follows from Lemma~\ref{bound-on-integrals} and Lemma~\ref{nicoleresult}, combined with Remark~\ref{order-of-growth}. \end{proof} \begin{remark} We notice that with the restriction above on $s,w$ the conductor $\mathfrak q(t,-t)$ is of the order $(1+\abs{t})^2$.
 So the right-hand side in \eqref{MS-bound} is of the order $\mathfrak{q}(t,-t)^{1/4+\e}$, i.e. for the linear combination $Z(s,w,\chi,\chi')+\chi(-1)b_{-1}Z(s,w,\chi,\chi_4\chi')$ we have proved the convexity estimate unconditionally.
-Unfortunately we do not know how to prove it unconditionally for $Z(s,w,\chi,\chi')$ and $Z(s,w,\chi,\chi_4\chi')$ separately.
+Surprisingly this {\lq soft\rq} method of using the Maa{\ss}--Selberg relations gives much stronger bounds than the harder method using Heath-Brown's Theorem \ref{heath-brown-average} and approximate functional equations.
+Unfortunately we do not know how to prove this unconditionally for $Z(s,w,\chi,\chi')$ and $Z(s,w,\chi,\chi_4\chi')$ separately.
 The main reason for this is that $G_+(w)-G_-(w)$ decays much faster than $G_+(w)+G_-(w)$ so using a similar argument on gives very poor bounds. \end{remark}